 This is a far less common model, but might be one that works well for your game or your app’s content.
-It draws on more traditional methods of commerce – the client pays for the app once, and then plays to their heart’s content.
+It draws on more traditional methods of commerce – the client pays for the app once and then plays to their heart’s content.
 Players then know that all future updates and features will be free of charge.

 If you choose to develop a game in this fashion, you will need to keep expanding your customer base and selling to new customers.
-There is no way to sell to your existing clients, and this can be a true lost opportunity, and a less successful way to run your business.
+There is no way to sell to your existing clients, and this can be a true lost opportunity and a less successful way to run your business.

 3. Paid games that also have in-app purchases

-This is a hybrid monetization model that has been less common in the past, but is currently gaining traction.
+This is a hybrid monetization model that has been less common in the past but is currently gaining traction.
 The model’s detractors claim it is unfair to ask customers to buy an app and then pay for more features once they are intrigued.
 That said, if you can design compelling and unique ways to make your customers want to part with their hard-earned cash, this can be a great source of revenue.

-Not only do your customers pay an initial fee to buy the game, they continue to pay to reach new goals and add new features to their experience.
+Not only do your customers pay an initial fee to buy the game, but they also continue to pay to reach new goals and add new features to their experience.
 In order to make this work, you need to carefully design your game in such a way that deeply engages its players and has them coming back for more.

 A Gaming App Can Be a Goldmine